 Use user-generated content & reviews

 User-generated content (UGC) and online reviews are excellent ways to earn your audience’s trust.
 This is a lot more authentic because the content is provided by actual customers rather than your brand.
-People may not trust all you say about your company, but they will believe what your customers say about it.
+People may not trust everything you say about your company, but they will believe what your customers say about it.
 User-generated content (UGC) and reviews are effective forms of social proof.
 They show individuals using and appreciating your items, which helps to reinforce your digital marketing strategy.
 Emphasize user-generated content (UGC) and reviews whenever possible.
 Put it on your website as a showcase.
 Make a social media post about it.
 Make use of it in PPC ads.
-The more genuine people who profit from your products you can illustrate, the more you’ll establish your brand as credible.
+The more you can showcase genuine people who profit from your products, the more you’ll establish your brand as credible.

 Increase engagement with interactive content

 We touched on this previously, but interactive content that educates consumers and helps them to make purchasing decisions is becoming increasingly beneficial.
 This is especially true in the beauty industry, where there is a significant visual component to purchasing products.
 Ulta’s Glam Lab tool is a beautiful representation of this.
-Since the COVID-19 outbreak, millions of people have virtually used this tool to evaluate many products.
+At the height of the COVID-19 outbreak, millions of people virtually used this tool to evaluate many products.
+With more and more people shifting their purchases to digital platforms, the tool is still popular.
 It enables users to see how they would look with various types of makeup, hair colors, and eyelashes.

 Beauty marketers can get more mileage out of content they’ve already developed by repurposing it in new formats.
 Instead of generating something brand new, you take an existing piece of information and adapt it into a new format.
 This strategy enables you to distribute more material across more platforms, allowing you to reach a larger audience.